Ryan Dearringer and his artwork can be found at his private art studio:

 *Leave a message*

-Call between 12-8 every day except Sunday to discuss your tattoo.
-Be sure to ask for Ryan.
-Keep in mind that Ryan is an accomplished custom tattoo artist in the Indianapolis area, so there will be a wait, and scheduling your tattoo in advance will ensure you, and your tattoo get the attention you both deserve.
-A brief wait is worth getting the quality tattoo that you desire, and if patience is an issue, We have several awesome tattoo artists on staff who are also perfectly capable of helping you create an original and beautiful tattoo with much less wait time.
-Also, please remember that a broken Tattoo appointment is a loss to everyone involved, so if for some unseen reason, you can not make your scheduled appointment, it is best to give notice, and re-schedule your tattoo at the earliest convenience.
+Call between 10-8 any day to discuss your tattoo.
+Leave a message and a brief description of the work you are wanting to have done, and Ryan will get back with you as soon as possible to discuss your tattoo.
+Keep in mind that Ryan is an accomplished custom tattoo artist in the Indianapolis area, so there will be a wait.
+Scheduling your tattoo in advance will ensure you, and your tattoo get the attention you both deserve.
+Ryan Works by appointment only in his private studio, giving his clients the utmost attention during their visits, and does not answer the phone while working.
+A brief wait period is worth getting the quality tattoo that you desire, and if patience is an issue, Ryan is not the artist for you.
+Also, please remember that a broken tattoo appointment is a loss to everyone involved, so if for some unforeseen reason, you can not make your scheduled appointment, it is best to give notice, and re-schedule your tattoo at the earliest convenience.
+Deposits are required to schedule your tattoo, and will be discussed during the consultation either by phone, or in person.

 Indianapolis, Indiana - Custom Tattoo Artist